jto/jto.github.io/_posts/2014-01-24-play_new_validation_api.md

 <script src="https://gist.github.com/jto/8577110.js"></script>

 Yep, that's pretty much the same thing!
 But the Form api can also "serialize" classes instances to form values.
-Can we do that we Json?
+Can we do that we json?
 Of course.
 We just have to use a `Writes`!
 And what's a `Writes` ?

 <script src="https://gist.github.com/jto/8577116.js"></script>